blackary/recipes/_recipes/organic-oat-flour-drop-biscuits.md

   - 2 tbsp butter
   - 1 egg
 instructions:
-  - Mix all dry ingredients together.
+  - "Mix all dry ingredients together."
-  - Cut butter with a fork or pastry cutter into flour.
+  - "Cut butter with a fork or pastry cutter into flour."
-  - Add wet ingredients to dry ingredients and mix well.
+  - "Add wet ingredients to dry ingredients and mix well."
-  - Line a cookie sheet with parchment paper (greased with coconut oil).
+  - "Line a cookie sheet with parchment paper (greased with coconut oil)."
-  - Drop a heaping tablespoon onto a pan.
+  - "Drop a heaping tablespoon onto a pan."
-  - Bake at 425 degrees for 12-15 minutes.
+  - "Bake at 425 degrees for 12-15 minutes."
 servings: 10 servings
 ---